sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1460 - tfidf.md

 title: "TFIDF"
 hidden: false
 ---
 Classifies fields by comparing them to sample snippets of text that you provide.
-For example, for an array of source fields like this:
+For example, for a source field like this:

 ```json
 {